largest LNG supplier worldwide

 The Ministry of Energy and Energy Industries supervises the energy sector.

-The country ranks second worldwide in terms of per capita energy consumption (12.6 toe, i.e. 10 times the average for Latin America and the Caribbean).
-Electricity consumption per capita is approximately 7 680 kWh (2018).
-This exceptionally high level of energy consumption per capita is explained by the existence of energy-intensive industries (ammonia, methanol, fertilizers and aluminium).
+The country ranks third worldwide in terms of per capita energy consumption (around 10.5 toe in 2020 and over 12 toe over 2016-2019, i.e. nearly 10 times the average for Latin America and the Caribbean).
+Electricity consumption per capita is approximately 6 000 kWh (2020).

 Issues & Prospects

 Today, the gas reserves over production ratio seems insufficient to meet the rate of development and the growth in domestic consumption (8 years vs 38 years in 2000).
 A reduction in supply could lead to an increase in costs, which would undermine the competitiveness of downstream industries (ammonia and methanol).

 Below is a list of the Trinidad & Tobago energy market report graphs:

 In the Trinidad & Tobago energy market report you will find the following tables:

 The Trinidad & Tobago energy market data since 1990 and up to 2020 is included in the Excel file accompanying the Trinidad & Tobago country report.

 It showcases the historical evolution, allowing users to easily work with the data.

 The Trinidad & Tobago country report is complemented with a national power generation dashboard (excel file) from our Power Plant Tracker Service.